 Who should I contact?

-If you suspect your trees to be infected or if you have initial questions about this disease, contact County Extension Horticulture Agent Stephen Brueggerhoff.
+If you suspect your trees to be infected or if you have initial questions about this disease, contact a Brazoria County agent.
 Please DO NOT transport plant samples to our office, local nurseries, garden centers, etc. We ask that you take representative photos and email those to us for review.
 If we deem it necessary, we will recommend further steps for you to take.

 For more information and citrus programs, visit USDA Save Our Citrus online: http://saveourcitrus.com